A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 So, let’s consider this carefully: through the lens of CT, “The Mosaic Covenant is the most difficult covenant to understand.”.
 If one reads the account in the book of Exodus with a mind to understanding what is there, there are many details but nothing of the "difficulties" the CT tries to create.

 [As I’ve maintained is other places in this article, the CT appears intent on creating complexity where none exits.
-Perhaps it is a subconscious need to justify the framework in the first place, not to mention the so-called Covenant of Grace.
-How can one expound on the "relationship" to a covenant which doesn't exist?]
+Perhaps it is a subconscious need to justify the framework in the first place, not to mention the "necessity" of the so-called Covenant of Grace.
+How can one expound on the "relationship" to a covenant which doesn't exist?
+It is a fool's errand.]

 Dr. Belcher is trying to solve a CT-created problem.
 Sometimes, knowledge "goes to seed"; it progresses to the state at which it is no longer useful and begins to spread in chaos.
 “Prominent reformed scholars” do not influence my reading and understanding of the Bible: they may be right or wrong, but their perceived status in theology carries no authority if they have no support from the Scripture.

-[If these so-called scholars maintain the Mosaic Covenant is difficult to understand because it doesn't mesh with the fictitious Covenant of Grace, then I have only contempt for them.]
+[If these so-called scholars maintain the Mosaic Covenant is difficult to understand, because it doesn't integrate with the fictitious Covenant of Grace, then I have only contempt for them.]

 By Dr. Belcher’s own words, these so-called problems occur when the Mosaic Covenant is viewed through the lens of CT.
 His solution?
-Simply modify the clear facts and details of the Mosaic Covenant to fit the self-defined confusions of CT.
+Simply modify the clear facts and details of the Mosaic Covenant to fit the extraordinary convolutions of CT.
 (This is not a formula for success in the truths of the Bible.)

 “The aim of this chapter is to explain the meaning of the Mosaic Covenant, its relationship to the Covenant of Grace, and its role in redemptive history.” [ch 6, pg 75]